cchurch/api-docs/source/includes/_api_bridge.md

 timezone                 | string        | Timezone of the bridge.
 Defaults to 'US/Pacific'.
 Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC'
-tags                     | array[string] | Array of strings, which each string representing a "tag" settings                 | json          | Misc Settings camera_parameters_add    | json          | JSON object of camera parameters/settings to add/update
+tags                     | array[string] | Array of strings, which each string representing a "tag" settings                 | json          | Misc Settings camera_parameters_add    | json          | Json object of camera parameters/settings to add/update
-camera_parameters_delete | json          | JSON object of camera parameters/settings to delete
+camera_parameters_delete | json          | Json object of camera parameters/settings to delete

 ### Response Json Attributes